ffekirnew/py-clean-architecture/README.md

   - Validate data with the Pydantic package
   - And finally, appreciate types in Python.

-## What you need to know / Disclaimer of Technologies used but might not be explicitly explained
+## What you need to know / Technologies used but may not be explicitly explained

 ### Poetry

 First things first, I am using poetry for managing the packages in this project.
 I believe poetry makes working with and managing python packages easily.
 Since it's not the topic in discussion and since there's an awesome documentation on how to use it, it will not be discussed here today.
 (For more information, you can check it out at: https://python-poetry.org/)

-### Clean Architecture

-The clean architecture is one of the most talked about software architectures these days, and rightfully so.
-In my opinion, for one to truly understand the need for the clean architecture, one needs to have suffered with other architecrues.

 ### FastAPI